 Features include:

-• Lockout protection: The cyber doorman can help verify a tenant’s identity if they get locked out.
+- Lockout protection: The cyber doorman can help verify a tenant’s identity if locked out.

-• Web portal: Both tenants and property managers can use the Virtual Doorman web portal.
+- Web portal: The Virtual Doorman web portal is available to both tenants and property managers.
 Residents can check in their guests, schedule deliveries, and use concierge services from the mobile app.
-Property staff uses the web portal to manage all aspects of their remote doorman system.
+Property staff uses the portal to manage all aspects of their remote doorman system.

 Virtual Doorman price

 Virtual Doorman pricing is not immediately available on the company’s website.
-For pricing, you must request a quote.
+You must request a quote.

 However, other sources have quoted the system between $500 and $2500 per month.
 The monthly fee may vary depending on which package you choose.
 And remember: You may also have to factor in installation costs.